harshamalhotra/existingDS-gitlab/contents/accessibility/acr.md

         <p>Web: Most content is readable and functional when browser zoom is set to 200% of its initial size.
 The following exceptions exist:</p>
         <ul>
           <li>Content is lost, clipped, or obscured when the page is zoomed to 200%, so people who have low vision and need to enlarge text to read it may not have access to that content.
 This occurs on the following page(s): Pipe Line Editor; Learn Git Lab; DevOps Reports.</li>
+          <li>Known instances where text is clipped or inaccessible when zoomed are tracked in the <a href="https://gitlab.com/groups/gitlab-org/-/epics/563" rel="nofollow noopener noreferrer" target="_blank">&563</a> epic.</li>
         </ul>
       </td>
     </tr>